bluemarblepayroll/shrimper/README.md

 * user summary table
 * user details pane (one per user)
 * user phone numbers table (one per user)

+The full contents can be seen in [this fixture file](https://github.com/bluemarblepayroll/proforma/blob/master/spec/fixtures/bringing_it_all_together.txt).

 ## Contributing